Drag13/HabrSanitizer/README.md

 To make it work you need to set list of authors you want to ban:

-* Right click on the extension button and click on the Options menu
+* Right click on the extension button and click on the **Options** option
-* Use page to save your personal ban list
+* Use options page to save your personal ban list

 If you don't extension icon on the toolbar, you can go to the [chrome://extensions/](chrome://extensions/), click "detials" button and then click "Extension options".